 Bridget Fonkeu, is amember of the management team for the Silent University Ruhr in Mülheim, Germany.
 Immigrated as a refugee from Cameroon in 1998.
-She made her M.A. in English Linguistics at Ruhr University Bochum/ Germany and has a BA theatre arts.
-Currently she is scientific assistant at RUB.
+She made her M.A. in English Linguistics at Ruhr University Bochum/ Germany.
+Currently she is scientific academic at Technische Universität Dortmund.
 She has four adult children.

 Lecture at Silent University Ruhr: Identity (Re-) construction of the immigrant woman in the German Diaspora

 Dr. Ali Fathi is working as a systemic coach in Hamburg.
 In Iran he was a lecturer teaching law and politics.
 In Germany he did a PhD in communication sciences, journalism, sociology and politic at FU Berlin.
 He is co-founder of „Vereins Iranischer Flüchtlinge e.V.“ in Berlin, he worked for „SOS Rassismus Berlin e.V.“ and as manager for „Bund gegen ethnische Diskriminierungen in der Bundesrepublik Deutschland“. www.miteinanders.de

 Ismail Mosa a Somalian based in Hamburg is a professional of Sustainability management at Local and International level.
 He studied Sustainability management at Leuphana University in Lüneburg, Germany.